machakann/vital-Schedule/README.md

 # Motivation

-When I write a vim plugin, I frequently meet a situation that I want to run some operations later.
-Vim script API gives two choices for the case, autocmd events and timer.
+When I write a vim plugin, I frequently come across a situation that I want to run some operations later.
+Currently, vim script API gives two choices for the case, autocmd events and timer.
 However, these measures have quite different interfaces; an autocmd is set by a command `:autocmd` but a timer is controlled by functions.
 I want a unified interface which is easy to handle.

 # Task handling